OlesyaZ/CleaningDataSet/Code_book.md

 The dataset includes the following files:

-- 'README.txt'
+-'README.txt'

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+-'features_info.txt': Shows information about the variables used on the feature vector.

 - 'features.txt': List of all features.

-- 'activity_labels.txt': Links the class labels with their activity name.
+-'activity_labels.txt': Links the class labels with their activity name.

 - 'train/X_train.txt': Training set.